 If you have reached this point then you have successfully conceptualised, designed, developed, and tested your app, and are thus finally ready to start the process of launching it to the world.
 But before you begin promoting your creation, you first need to list or publish your app on major app download platforms, like the App Store and Google Play Store.
 While publishing your app on Google Play Store doesn’t require any vetting (simply upload your app to the platform and users can immediately download it), there are certain publishing requirements the App Store demands before listing your product on their platform.
 Make sure your App Store optimisation game is on point to see fast results.

-Here are some app publishing requirement tips for iOS and Android operating systems from our crew of talented WeAreBrain developers:
+Here are some publishing requirement tips for iOS and Android operating systems from our crew of talented WeAreBrain developers, specialized on how to build an app:

 When it comes to text protocol, Apple has specific guidelines you must adhere to.
 For example, only use the name “App Store” and no other variations of the term ( iTunes App Store, Apple App Store, or iPhone App Store).
 Be sure to remember to use the article “the” before the term “App Store” so it reads ‘the App Store’.
 It is important to never use the phrase “on the App Store”, but rather use “in the App Store”.
 It may appear semantic but Apple have a strong sense of their branding requirements which should serve as an inspiration rather than a drawback.